jayfreestone/developmentwheel/README.md

 The chart is built in d3 and fed data through a hard-coded array.

-Most of the markup is programatically generated from the data array.
+Most of the markup is programmatically generated from the data array.

 ## Requirements